Key Takeaways

 The timeline depends on your capital, investment strategy, and the current market.
 Many investors manage to build a solid portfolio in about 3–5 years.

 Over the long term, stocks often provide higher returns.
 Real estate, on the other hand, usually grows at a slower pace but delivers steady rental income.
-This makes it more appealing for investors who value consistent cash flow and stability.

 The 2% rule is a simple way for real estate investors to judge if a property is worth buying.
 According to this rule, a rental should bring in monthly rent equal to at least 2% of its purchase price.